OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 When invoked, this method saves the current message as a draft and returns the item id via the callback method.
 In Outlook Web App or Outlook in online mode, the item is saved to the server.
 In Outlook in cached mode, the item is saved to the local cache.

+> [!NOTE]
-> **Note:** If your add-in calls `saveAsync` on an item in compose mode in order to get an `itemId` to use with EWS or the REST API, be aware that when Outlook is in cached mode, it may take some time before the item is actually synced to the server.
+> If your add-in calls `saveAsync` on an item in compose mode in order to get an `itemId` to use with EWS or the REST API, be aware that when Outlook is in cached mode, it may take some time before the item is actually synced to the server.
 Until the item is synced, using the `itemId` will return an error.

 Since appointments have no draft state, if `saveAsync` is called on an appointment in compose mode, the item will be saved as a normal appointment on the user's calendar.
 For new appointments that have not been saved before, no invitation will be sent.
 Saving an existing appointment will send an update to added or removed attendees.

+> [!NOTE]
-> **Note:** The following clients have different behavior for `saveAsync` on appointments in compose mode:
+> The following clients have different behavior for `saveAsync` on appointments in compose mode:
 >
 > - Mac Outlook does not support `saveAsync` on a meeting in compose mode.
 Calling `saveAsync` on a meeting in Mac Outlook will return an error.
 > - Outlook on the web always sends an invitation or update when `saveAsync` is called on an appointment in compose mode.